jonlpersson/ed-latimore/site/_drafts/how-take-advantage-of-weak-ties-in-your-life.md

 If you barely know someone or hardly ever talk to them, then it’s no different than not knowing them.
 They can’t pass you any new information or opportunities because they don’t pass you anything.
 You don’t talk!

-But what about the strongest ties?&nbsp;
+***But what about the strongest ties?***&nbsp;

 This revelation feels counterintuitive to the point of being incorrect, but the answer can be found in redundancy.

-Let's say you work with your twin brother.
+Let's say you work with your identitical twin brother.
 Not only do you work together, but you also socialize together, go to all the same events, and have all the same friends.
 You're inseparable.

 A relationship of this type is about as strong of a tie as you can have.
 It's fantastic, but the downside is that any information he gets, you'll also get.

 You'll know all the same people and see all the same job opportunities.
 Even worse, you become competitors because you have the same skill set and appearance.
 Not outwardly with hostility, but many aspects of your relationship will function as a zero-sum game.